Spirit (franchise): Spirit Riding Free: Spirit of Christmas (2019)

 Spirit Riding Free: Spirit of Christmas is a Christmas special which premiered on Netflix on December 6, 2019.
 The special starred the characters from Spirit Riding Free television series.

 Lucky and her friends embark on a Christmas Eve adventure into the city to find the perfect gift, but their return to Miradero for the holiday festivities are ruined when an avalanche derails their plans.

 Spirit Riding Free: Ride Along Adventure (2020)

-Spirit Riding Free: Ride Along Adventure is a interactive special which premiered on Netflix on December 8, 2020.
+Spirit Riding Free: Ride Along Adventure is an interactive special which premiered on Netflix on December 8, 2020.

 In this special, Lucky and her friends go on a mission to save Maricela's beloved mare, Mystery, from greedy horse thieves who've taken her captive with a wild herd.